 Classic cars outlive time and trend and are a passion for many.
 They offer a sense of pride and demand much effort to stay in prime shape.
 The worst foe of classic cars is rust and it only takes the smallest crack to get the uninvited guest aboard.
 To preserve the heritage and memories of your classic car follow these simple steps on how to stop rust damage.

 Trivial Changes May Add Value to the Car

 Inspect the car regularly for the slightest sign of damage.
 Paint chips must be fixed immediately and small traces of rust can be removed using a rust remover.
-Replace the moisture absorbing carpet mats of the car with rubber mats to prevent spreading of rust from the interior.
+Replace the moisture-absorbing carpet mats of the car with rubber mats to prevent the spreading of rust from the interior.